You looked out at your lawn and noticed this bit tall weed growing.

 Next, use a shovel or spade to dig up the weed’s roots.
 Be careful not to damage the surrounding grass in the process.

 Finally, please dispose of the weed properly by putting it in a trash bag or burning it.
-Make sure to clean up any remaining debris, so the area looks neat.

 Can you kill dallisgrass with vinegar?